wasmCloud/interfaces/sensors/README.md

 ### Sensor Identification
 Identifying sensors is a design and architecture concern.
 It might be tempting to assign an ID to a sensor for `temperature`, and another for `velocity` and another for something like barometric pressure, and so on.
 However, this isn't always practical or possible.

 For example, a group of sensors may contain multiple sensors of the same type with but with unique, meaningful identities.
 A quadcopter drone may have a sensor that reports wind speed and direction at each of the four motor locations.
 That data is collected and used to produce compensatory instructions sent to the motor controller(s).
 To accommodate this, you would use a different ID for each of the wind sensors, all of which would have the same _sensor type_.
-The sensor type gives the code a clue as to how to interpret the data in the measurement payload, while the sensor ID itself can either be treated as "just a unique value", or a value defined in a constants list that might be something like `ROTOR_1`, `ROTOR_2`, etc.
+The sensor type gives the code a clue as to how to interpret the data in the measurement payload, while the sensor ID itself can either be treated as "just a unique value", or a value that might be something like `ROTOR_1`, `ROTOR_2`, etc.

 Another example of using the sensor ID to provide meaningful value might be in a vehicle that has obstacle detection sensors.
 Let's say that it has an array of 8 of those sensors.
-The IDs of those sensors could indicate the sensor's position code (`RIGHT_FRONT`, `MIDDLE_FRONT`, etc) and provide the application code with the metadata necessary to take appropriate action.
+The IDs of those sensors could indicate the sensor's position code (`RIGHT_FRONT`, `MIDDLE_FRONT`, etc) and provide the application logic with the metadata necessary to take appropriate action.

-Sensor IDs are numbers, as are network and type IDs.
-This is done to simplify the interface and optimize for small payload as much as possible.
-If an application wishes to maintain strings corresponding to IDs in a map, it can do so outside the bounds of this interface.
+Sensor, type, and network IDs are all opaque strings with meaning agreed upon between component and provider.

 ### Sampling Rates
 Sampling rates, both awareness and control thereof, are outside the scope of this interface.
 It is entirely up to an implementor of this interface to determine the rate at which measurements are delivered.